Good morning everyone,

 - Stencil – Tim Holtz Scribbles

-- Art Basics White Crackle texture paste (can also use modelling paste)
+- Art Basics White Crackle texture paste (can also use modeling paste)

 - Liquitex glass beads texture (can substitute with sand texture, grit paste, mix any beads in gesso)

 - Dylusions Sprays- Campso Teal, Cut Grass, London Blue, Polished Jade (Can use acrylic paints or any other sprays)

 - Mont Marte Acrylic Paint- cerulean blue (can use any brand or chalk paints as well)

 - Inka gold Old Silver or any other wax based paint to highlight the texture.

 - Embellishments of your choice